Definition

 • Status: Pass, Fail, Blocked, or Skipped

 Test cases are the fundamental building blocks of systematic testing.
 They ensure consistency across testers and over time, enable coverage tracking, and provide audit trails for compliance.
+When a new tester joins the team, well-documented test cases let them execute tests without needing tribal knowledge.
+When a regulator asks "how did you verify this requirement?", test cases provide the answer.

 Examples